 Even if you're not a fan of babies, it's hard to stay in a bad mood when you see that innocent baby face and those innocent eyes staring back at you.

-This infant pose is one I used for over 9 years as a baby portrait photographer for a national in-home baby portrait company.
+This infant pose below is one I used for over 9 years as a baby portrait photographer for a national in-home baby portrait company.
 Simply lean your baby in a secure, safe and comfortable manner over a firm pillow facing directly toward your camera.

-It is a good pose for babies from newborn up to 4 months old.
-It is a great way to capture the natural expressions of a young child in a close-up manner.
+It's a great way to capture the natural expressions of a young child in a close-up manner.
 They're great whether you're taking portraits of your own child or someone else's.

 All babies develop their muscles and body control at different rate, but the baby-on-its-belly is usually a great pose for ages 3 months to one year.
-One little precaution is necessary though: Never leave a baby unattended or in a dangerous position where it could fall off a table or be exposed to any kind of injury.
+One little precaution is necessary though.
+Never leave a baby unattended or in a dangerous position where it could fall off a table or be exposed to any kind of injury.

 The baby above had enough upper body and neck strength to lift her head and turn it to look at me while I made a clucking sound to capture this serious, but adorable pose.

 This baby pose on the right is called the "Personality Pose."
 It's looks better photographed as a vertical composition.
 When your infant is facing directly into the camera, you really capture the unique expressions that babies make at this age.

 The faces are always natural expressions at this point because they haven't learned how to make fake expressions.

-The baby is in an almost upright, kneeling position and MUST BE held by an assistant, with their hand hidden from the camera's view.
+The baby is in an almost upright, kneeling position and MUST BE supported by an assistant, with their hand hidden from the camera's view.
 I either wrap a pillow up like a large Tootsie Roll or use one of those doughnut shaped pillows as support.

-If you are looking for more baby poses for photographs or if you are interested in poses related to Yoga for babies, there are some excellent illustrated resources for both of these topics available here: Baby Poses on Amazon
+If you are looking for more baby poses for photographs or if you are interested in poses related to Yoga for babies, there are some excellent illustrated resources for both of these topics available here: Baby Poses on Amazon.

 This portrait pose is usually good for infants 1 month old up to 6 month old.
 The younger ones, who have not developed enough neck strength often have their heads resting on their hands, which are placed underneath their chins.